Kara Swisher is still drawn to tech despite her disappointments with the industry

 "How did you become the center of Antifa's universe?"

-But they because they got all jazzed up and so they're like, this is what we do.
+But they got all jazzed up.
+And so they're like, this is what we do.
 We get more guns, we put plywood on the outside of the [windows] and then we'll prevent it when the buses come.
 I'm like, They ain't coming!
 And of course they didn't come.
 And at the end they were back to [saying], "They didn't come because we were prepared."
 I was like, "No, they didn't come because they didn't come.
 They weren't there."
 And so it was really interesting how people go to incredible lengths to convince them of things, and this online information helps them get there.
-Conspiracy theorists now have a million ways to prove they're right now, versus before when they were just sort of. hanging out here talking about the Loch Ness monster.
+Conspiracy theorists now have a million ways to prove they're right now, versus before when they were just sort of hanging out here talking about the Loch Ness monster.

 What do you think that the tech leaders you've spoken with feel, think or believe really about that aspect of the world they have helped to create?